Biogas: Biogas plants

 A biogas plant is the name often given to an anaerobic digester that treats farm wastes, municipal organic waste and/or energy crops.
 Industrial biogas plants process organic material in an air-tight tank to create anaerobic conditions.
-The material is heated to either mesothermic (~38^{o}C) or thermophilic (>55^{o}C) and held for a typical retention time of two to thirty days.
+The material is heated to either mesophilic (~38 C) or thermophilic (>55 C) and held for a typical retention time of two to thirty days.
+Biogas produced from these facilities is either combusted for electricity production using a combined heat and power system or upgraded to biomethane for use in vehicles or natural gas distribution systems.

 These plants can be fed with energy crops such as maize silage or biodegradable wastes including sewage sludge and food waste.
+Feedstock type significantly influences methane yield: fats and food waste can produce up to 800 m³ of gas per tonne of dry matter, while animal manure yields approximately 20-30 m³ per tonne, though it offers greater process stability.
 During the process, the micro-organisms transform biomass waste into biogas and digestate.
 Higher quantities of biogas can be produced when the wastewater is co-digested with other residuals from the dairy industry, sugar industry, or brewery industry.
 For example, while mixing 90% of wastewater from beer factory with 10% cow whey, the production of biogas was increased by 2.5 times compared to the biogas produced by wastewater from the brewery only.